ess-dmsc/graylog-logger/documentation/examples.md

 int main() {
     Log::AddLogHandler(std::make_shared<FileInterface>("new_log_file.log"));
     Log::Msg(Severity::Error, "This is an error.");
-    std::this_thread::sleep_for(std::chrono::milliseconds(100));
+    Log::Flush();
     return 0;
 }
 ```

-The `sleep_for()` function is added in order to give the file writing thread time to actually write the message before the application exits.
+The call to `Log::Flush()` will ensure that the message is written to file before the application exits.
 The resulting file output should be similar to the following:

 ```
 2017-01-02 18:29:20 (CI0011840) ERROR: This is an error.